danielegrattarola/spektral/docs/templates/getting-started.md

 ## Go create!

-If you made it to this point, you are ready to use Spektral to create your own models.
+You are now ready to use Spektral to create your own models.

 If you want to build a GNN for a specific task, chances are that the things you need to define the model and pre-process the data are already part of Spektral.
 Check the [examples](https://github.com/danielegrattarola/spektral/tree/master/examples) for some ideas and practical tips.

-Remember to read the [data representation section](https://danielegrattarola.github.io/spektral/data/) to learn about how GNNs can be used to solve different problems.
+Remember to read the [data representation section](https://danielegrattarola.github.io/spektral/data/) to learn about how GNNs can be used to solve different machine learning problems on graphs.

 Make sure to check the documentation, and leave a comment [on Github](https://github.com/danielegrattarola/spektral) if you have a feature that you want to see implemented.